 Physicians use the term “injury conviction” to describe this phenomenon.
 It is the relentless pursuit of a cause for your symptoms that is well beyond reason.
 My concept has changed in that I feel this pattern of thinking becomes its own irrational set of neurological circuits.
 It is similar to phantom limb pain and my term is “phantom brain pain.”
 Regardless of whether the original source of pain is there, the symptoms are the same.
 Rational arguments have absolutely no effect.

-I just re-wrote the chapter Anxiety and Anger: The Highway to Hell.
+I wrote a post Anxiety and Anger: The Highway to Hell.
 Unfortunately, if you’re in this pattern, you’re in Hell, and the only way out is through you.
 The deep tragedy is that if you don’t realize you’re in Hell, you’ll remain there.
 I never give up, but I have learned to let go when I can’t penetrate that firewall of obsessive thinking.
 For those of you that have let yourself out this hole, I am open to suggestions as to what gave you the insight to move forward.
 Awareness is the basis of the entire DOC process and is always the first step.

 I don’t know how many more tests and surgeries he’ll undergo over the next 30 years.
 The personal cost to him and society will be enormous.